dseacombe/gatsby-foundation-blog/src/content/posts/2020-11-18-hosting-a-static-website-on-aws.md

 Go back to the beginning and create a new bucket for the www. subdomain.
 *This time, there is no need to upload the site files.*

-The Static Website Hosting should be set to redirect to the main domain name.
+The Static Website Hosting should be set to *redirect to the main domain name,* not the AWS bucket that you have just set up.

 ![](/assets/aws-5.png)